Data Flow Diagram with Examples - Video Rental System Example

 Level 1 DFD

-The figure below shows the level 1 DFD, which is the decomposition (i.e. break down) of the video rental system that is shown in the context DFD.
-Read through the diagram and then we will introduce some of the key concepts based on this diagram.
+The figure below shows the level 1 DFD, which is the decomposition (i.e., breakdown) of the video rental system that is shown in the context DFD.
+Read through the diagram, and then we will introduce some of the key concepts based on this diagram.

 level 1 dfd

-The Video Rental System Data Flow Diagram example contains three processes, two external entities and two data stores.
-Although there is no design guideline that governs the positioning of shapes in a Data Flow Diagram, we tend to put the processes in the middle and data stores and external entities on the sides to make it easier to comprehend.
+The Video Rental System Data Flow Diagram example contains three processes, two external entities, and two data stores.
+Although there is no design guideline that governs the positioning of shapes in a Data Flow Diagram, we tend to put the processes in the middle and the data stores and external entities on the sides to make it easier to comprehend.

 Data Flow Diagram Tips and Cautions

-Be aware of the level of details
+Be Aware of the Level of Detail